Maurice Pertschuk: Early life

 The son of Jacob Joseph Pertschuk and Ethel Muriel (née Sborowfsky), Russian-born Jews who had become British citizens after escaping pogroms, he was born in Paris on 31 July 1921.
 In Paris, where his father ran a fur business, Pertschuk attended the Lycée Rollin, but as the French economy worsened, in December 1933, the family moved back to England.
 Pertschuk finished his education in French, attending the Lycée Français in Kensington.
-The family moved back to France in 1939, where Maurice got a teaching certificate from the University of Lille.
+The family moved back to France in 1939, where Pertschuk got a teaching certificate from the University of Lille.